adychn/Movie-Recommender-in-MapReduce/README.md

 Generate co-occurrence matrix from movies.
 Add up pairs of movies with total counts.
 ```
 Mapper:
-key = movieA:movieB
+key = movie_row:movie_col
 value = 1

 Reducer:
-key = movieA:movieB
+key = movie_row:movie_col
 value = count
 ```

 ### 3rd MR
 Normalize the co-occurence matrix.
 Read in previous output.
 Since it is a symmetry matrix, you can normalized according to the first or second movie.
 Choose to  normalized on row by making movie_col as a key, for later easier time to do matrix column multiplication.
 By reading a row of matrix at a time, you can sum up the row to get a row sum, and then nomalize each column value with respect to the row sum.
+How much weight does movie_row has for movie_col.
 ```
 Mapper:
 key = movie_row